arokettu/bencode/docs/encoding.rst

 Encoder object
 ==============

-3.0 added Encoder and Decoder objects that can be configured on creation and used multiple times.
+Encoder object can be configured on creation and used multiple times.

 .. code-block:: php